tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Because the name Michael appears twice in the table, SQL assumes that the user wants to delete every column containing that name; it doesn't understand that the user is simply trying to remove the duplicate row.

-* To prevent this kind of thing from occurring, programmers will often want to create a column that automatically populates each new row with unique data.
+* To prevent this from occurring, programmers will often want to create a column that automatically populates each new row with unique data.
 This allows them to select and modify that row more easily.

 Remove the `customer` table by running the `DROP TABLE` statement.
 As the name suggests, the `DROP TABLE` statement "drops" or deletes a table, while the `IF EXISTS` clause provides a conditional for dropping the table: if the table exists, then drop the table, otherwise skip the statement.